-As a community agrovet entrepreneur, Kamala helps other dairy producers in the area treat and care for their livestock.
+As a Heifer-trained local animal health service provider, Kamala helps other dairy producers in the area treat and care for their livestock.
 Now, with the support of Heifer and her women’s cooperative, she’s launched a mulberry fodder business to take her enterprise one step further.

 “We have planted more than 100,000 saplings this year and hope to sell it in greater profits than the previous years,” Kamala said, referring to the thriving mulberry nursery she looks after with her husband.